mbaumer/us_hep_funding/docs/_states/NM.md

 ```
 Institution                                                  Amount ($)
 ---------------------------------------------------------  ------------
-UNIVERSITY OF NEW MEXICO                                     23,881,579
-NEW MEXICO STATE UNIVERSITY                                   6,031,700
-NEW MEXICO HIGHLANDS UNIVERSITY                               3,147,500
-SANTA FE INSTITUTE OF SCIENCE                                 2,247,977
-NEW MEXICO INSTITUTE OF MINING AND TECHNOLOGY                   651,887
-NAVAJO TECHNICAL COLLEGE                                        600,000
+University Of New Mexico                                     23,881,579
+New Mexico State University                                   6,031,700
+New Mexico Highlands University                               3,147,500
+Santa Fe Institute Of Science                                 2,309,895
+New Mexico Institute Of Mining And Technology                   651,887
+Navajo Technical College                                        600,000
-NMC, INC.                                                       518,315
+Nmc                                                             518,315
-NEW MEXICO ST UNIVERSITY                                        440,000
-EXPLORA SCIENCE CENTER & CHILDREN'S MUSEUM OF ALBUQUERQUE       299,250
-REDACTED DUE TO PII                                             100,000
-SANTA FE INSTITUTE OF SCIENCE INC                                61,918
+New Mexico St University                                        440,000
+Explora Science Center & Children's Museum Of Albuquerque       299,250
+Redacted Due To Pii                                             100,000
 ```
 ## SULI/CCI Interns
 <p align="center">